- 50 Quotes of Socrates on Life, Wisdom & Philosophy to make you think once again about your existence. - 05/09/2020

 Opinion: Netflix Original Movie Bright is a Tricky Cop Fantasy Thriller.

-I will give thumbs up to David Ayer for trying to blend fantasy, hard-hitting cop drama, and social commentary in one and come out with flying colors.
-The movie not only entertains but also gives us the allegory on racism, hatred in the name of cast and color and above all on our greed and anger.
+I will give thumbs up to David Ayer for trying to blend fantasy, hard-hitting cop drama, and social commentary in one product and come out with flying colors.
+The movie not only entertains but also gives us the allegory on racism, hatred in the name of caste, color, and above all on our greed and anger.

-Will Smith as Cop Daryl Ward is superb, his dialogue delivery is bang on and he is well supported by Joel Edgerton as Nick Jakoby, the nation’s first Orkish police officer, though he is hidden under layers of prosthetics and make up but hats off to his commitment.
-The film has a lot of humour and sarcasm too, watch it and enjoy but before that must know about Elves and Orcs, refer Lord of the Rings.
+Will Smith as Cop Daryl Ward is superb, his dialogue delivery is bang on and he is well supported by Joel Edgerton as Nick Jakoby, the nation’s first Orkish police officer, though he is hidden under layers of prosthetics and makeup, hats off to his commitment.
+The film has a lot of humor and sarcasm too, watch it and enjoy but before that must know about Elves and Orcs, refer Lord of the Rings.
 I wish to see Bright on the big screen also, it is a worth watching affair.